-A study of the issues pertaining to parenting in America, including cultural, social, and familial influences on the child and family.
-Includes observation and practical experiences with young children in a childcare facility.
+This course will examine the issues pertaining to parenting in America, including cultural, social, and familial influences on the child and family.
+The study of Parenting structure and function are central themes and studied from theoretical family life frameworks.

 Semesters Offered: This course will be offered in alternate years.